oboysen/moodleClozeHelpers/README.md

 The *moodleClozeHelpers* package is an add-on for the *exams* package to simplify and decrease the error-proneness of the process of creating "Embedded Answers" aka "Cloze" quizzes which can be imported to the Moodle Learning Management System.

-A fictitious example rmarkdown quiz file can be retrieved using
+A file with a fictitious example can be retrieved using
 `system.file('examples',package='moodleClozeHelpers','cloze_quiz_example.Rmd')`

 The main user functions of the `moodleClozeHelpers` package are: